abhiptl/aws-lambda-java-mysql/README.md

 This repository shows how to create Lambda function using Java8 runtime and integrate it with MySQL RDS using Hibernate.
 - Create Lambda function using Java8 runtime
-- Integrate Hibernate framework to connect with MySQL RDS instance
+- Integrate Hibernate framework to connect it to MySQL RDS instance
 - Multiple lambda services in single lambda project
 - Package, Deploy and Test lambda